 The scalars are directly mapped to the scratchpad memory; no additional runtime overhead is required.
-The nonscalars however, if managed explicitly in the compiler, require virtual-to-SRAM address mappings or translations at runtime.
+The non-scalars however, if managed explicitly in the compiler, require virtual-to-SRAM address mappings or translations at runtime.
 This mapping is basically a translation of virtual cache line addresses into SRAM lines, based on the line sizes assumed in the compiler.
-Note that the partitioning of the SRAM into lines is only logical: the SRAM is mainly accessed at the word level, except for during fills associated with cache misses.
+Note that the partitioning of the SRAM into lines is only logical: the SRAM is mainly accessed at the word level, except during fills associated with cache misses.
 This translation can be done by inserting a sequence of compiler generated instructions, at the expense of added software overhead.
-But as discussed in [22], for many applications, there is a lot of reuse of these address mappings.
+But as discussed in [23], for many applications, there is a lot of reuse of these address mappings.
 Our findings for multimedia applications also confirm this.
 The compiler can speculatively register-promote the most recent translations into a small new register area - we call it the hotline register file.
-With special memory instructions, similar to those proposed in the FlexCache architecture [23], the runtime overhead of speculation checking can be completely eliminated.
+With special memory instructions, similar to those proposed in the FlexCache architecture [24], the runtime overhead of speculation checking can be completely eliminated.

 The third technique helps to avoid paying the high penalty of a software-based recovery mechanism, (i.e., during a statically miss-predicted access) we use a small 16-entry fully associative cache TLB to cache address mappings for memory accesses that are miss-predicted.
 We found that a 16-entry cache TLB is enough to catch most of the address translations that are not correctly predicted statically.
-This approach, is similar to caching frequently used page table entries in the TLB, to minimize address translation overhead in virtual memory systems.
+This approach is similar to caching frequently used page table entries in the TLB, to minimize address translation overhead in virtual memory systems.
+Further, because the hotline check can be performed at an early pipeline stage, and is very quick, we can access the cache TLB on hotline mispredictions without any performance penalty.

-The fourth technique used in Cool-Cache, is basically a fully reconfigurable software cache.
+The fourth technique used in Cool-Cache is basically a fully reconfigurable software cache.
 This technique is more of a backup solution, and it can implement a highly associative mapping.
 Our implementation is based on a four-way associative cache with random replacement.
 The mapping table between virtual cache lines and physical SRAM lines is implemented similarly to an inverted page table.
+We have assumed a 25 cycle overhead associated with this software backup mechanism (in addition to any further cache miss latencies).
 Our results show that the combined static and cache TLB techniques capture more than 99% of the memory accesses for most of the multimedia applications.

-Figure 1 gives an overview of the Cool-Cache architecture.
+Figure 2 gives an overview of the Cool-Cache architecture.
 All the memory accesses are diverted by the compiler to either the scratchpad or the hotline architecture.
 The scratchpad access mechanism consumes very little power due to its small size (we assume a 1Kbyte structure in our experiments) compared to the regular SRAM data array.